 I’m not addicted to highly processed salts, fats and sugars like I used to.
 So that could be a big reason why it can get a little boring at times.

 Where I live, I’ve found it challenging to find vegan fine dining.
 Eating out normally consists of Mexican, Indian, pizza, burgers, Japanese, pad Thai and a variety of salads.
-This is all delicious food, but every now and then you want to explore creative chef-level recipes.
+This is all delicious food, but now and then you want to explore creative chef-level recipes.

 As a vegan, I would love to see more of this level of cooking made accessible in all cities around the world, not just the big progressive states in certain countries.